laminar-protocol/laminar-chain/README.md

 When a position is completely liquidated, meaning one party (either the trader or the liquidity pool) has lost the full of its collateralized margin, then *anyone* can come in and close the position with a reward aka the `Liquidation Fee`.

 **A Position is `unsafe`**
-When a liquidity pool lost more than the pre-defined `Safe Margin`, then the pool can choose to close the position to stop the loss.
+When a liquidity pool's remaining collateral against its original collateral is less than the pre-defined `Safe Margin`, then the pool can choose to close the position to stop the loss.

 **A Position is `safe`**
 In any other situation, the position is deemed safe, and only person who opened the position can close it.